aimimcc/personal-portfolio-master/README.md

 ## Technical Stuff

-The technolgies I used to code/build the project so far..
+The technologies I used to code/build the project so far..

 - React
 - Typescript